 - Radiofrequency ablation uses energy to destroy cells in your esophagus.
 A special balloon inserted into your esophagus heats up and kills the abnormal cells.

-- Surgery can also be used to remove your esophagus.
+- Surgery can also be used to remove the affected portion of your esophagus.
 However, this can have particularly serious complications.
-It’s usually considered a last resort.
+It’s usually not considered if you don’t have a diagnosis of esophageal cancer.

 Diagnosis and treatment of GERD may help to prevent Barrett’s esophagus.
 It may also help keep the condition from progressing.